frc3197/ScoutHub2026/README.md

+#Scout Hub, FRC 3197's client side scouting suite

+This project enables team members to scout qualification matches, practice matches, pre-scouting matches, and robots in the pit.
+Built in React Native with Expo, the site can be deployed to any platform but has been tested only in the web.
+Uses Supabase for database storage, migrating to Typescript for 2026.

+#EXPO GENERATED DOCUMENTATION:

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).